 Women’s rights are what motivates me and that motivation weaves its way through every program VCF has.
 Empowering and equipping women and girls is a big part of the foundation of our work.
 VCF’s programs create opportunities for women and girls to recognize their self-worth and gain more confidence to become game-changers in their communities.
 These are the building blocks of gender equality.

 Mr. Rad Kivette With One Of The Brighter Path Girls

 What appropriate measures should be used to indicate the impact of empowerment activities in isolated socially disadvantaged rural communities?

 All development activities must be measured and evaluated to determine the impact and effectiveness of empowerment program activities, especially in isolated areas.
 What you measure of course depends on how you intend to change behavior to achieve your goal.
 In this case, the VCF goal is to improve women’s equality by empowering ethnic high school girls through education in 4 key areas with the intention of the girls becoming change agents.
-So VCF measures 2 key activities – how well our girls learn the 4 basic elements of their freedom: sexual and reproductive health, legal support, leadership and financial literacy.
-The second measurement is the girls’ new knowledge impact on the communities they live in – how often do they share their new knowledge, to how many and how much change occurs as a result of the girls sharing.
+So VCF measures 2 key activities – how well our girls learn the 4 basic elements of their freedom: sexual and reproductive health, legal support, leadership, and financial literacy.
+The second measurement is the girls’ new knowledge impact on the communities they live in – how often they share their new knowledge, how many, and how much change occurs as a result of the girls sharing.

-Key support activities for the girls are weekly Girls Club meetings during the school year so that they can share their issues and triumphs together and get trained guidance from the club peer leadership, female teacher representative and female Youth Union member.
+Key support activities for the girls are weekly Girls Club meetings during the school year so that they can share their issues and triumphs together and get trained guidance from the club peer leadership, female teacher representative, and female Youth Union member.
 Attendance in club activities is also measured.
 And all this is encouraged and followed closely by the VCF staff.